 The EOC worked with its key customers to determine the most effective means of delivering its products (i.e., research and recommendations) to the various publics.
 It was determined that three levels of publications are required: highly technical documentation, research briefs for general audiences, and graphic representations of the information.
 For each study these three levels of product are available and distributed in print or electronic format.
 In 2005-2006 the EOC developed a vision for an interactive web site and began developing the programs and materials for that site.
 The site became operational in winter 2007.
 In 2010, the EOC partnered with S.C.
 Interactive for a second phase to expand the site to include data searches of all available data complied for the annual school and district report cards.
-Due to budget reductions, the site needs to be updated for the release of the 2011 and upcoming 2012 state report cards.
+EOC staff is currently working with SCDE and SC Interactive to update the site and make it current.